CodeSigils/webpack4-react16-setup/README.md

 * Install `Eslint` and `Prettier` plugins for VSCode
 * Clean code with `Prettier`, `prettier-quick` and git hooks with `husky`
   * Tip: There is a Great youtube video for [configuring lint, prettier and husky](https://www.youtube.com/watch?v=bfyI9yl3qfE).
-If you follow this instructions, every time you push to git your code will be evaluated and autoformated.
+If you follow these instructions, every time you push to git your code will be evaluated and autoformated.